perprit/TIL/react/note.md

 ## Lifting State up

+* Rely on `the top-down data flow`,
-* lift the shared state up to the closes ancestor;
+  * by lifting the shared state up to the closest ancestor in the form of `props` if possible.
-  * when several components need to reflect the same chaning data
+  * This will greatly reduce the surface area for bugs.
+  * We can inspect the `props` and `state` values with [React Developer Tools](https://github.com/facebook/react/tree/main/packages/react-devtools).

 ## Notations